Alzheimer’s/Dementia and Hearing Language

-He stated that he’d tried several times to have a conversation with our mother to no avail.
-She would either talk in circles, having no idea what my brother was saying despite his repeated attempts to make a simple point clear.
-Her answers were inappropriate and her comments didn’t match the conversation in progress.
+He conveyed attempts he’d made to have a conversation with her, and how futile it had been.
+She would talk in circles, having no idea what my brother was saying despite his repeated attempts to make a simple point clear.
+And her answers were inappropriate and comments didn’t match the conversation in progress.

 My mom had worn a hearing aid for many years and both my brother and I agreed that it probably needed testing and perhaps an upgrade.
 I hadn’t seen any signs of confusion in my own conversations with her, but our topics of interest were pretty much the same all the time, so Mom could easily talk to me with her ears closed.

 However, as I thought about it, she had been more intent on facing me as we spoke as of late, yet I assumed most people who wore hearing aids did their fair share of lip-reading and dismissed any thought that mom needed anything more than a new battery for her hearing aid.

 Later in the week, I did make a point of checking the batteries in Mom’s hearing-aid only to find that they were properly charged.

 Right away, I scheduled an appointment with a specialist for a complete check of Mom’s hearing.
 Mom never had an issue with doctor’s appointments because that meant lunch at her favorite restaurant afterward.
 But this day….Mom was hesitant.

 During the hearing test that day, I gained quite an insight into Mom’s hesitancy to have her hearing tested at all.

 - I was shocked to learn that Mom was totally deaf and when her old hearing-aid was tested it was totally dead as well.
 The battery was fine, but the hearing-aid itself was no longer working.
 Not a single sound could be heard from that antiquated hearing-aid even with brand new batteries.